Judge blocks Florida governor’s order banning mask mandates

 “We don’t have that right because exercising the right in that way is harmful or potentially harmful to other people," Cooper said.
 He added that the law "is full of examples of rights that are limited (when) the good of others ... would be adversely affected by those rights.”

+In that same vein, he said, school boards can reasonably argue that maskless students endanger the health of other students and teachers.

-DeSantis has dismissed the recommendation from the Centers for Disease Control and Prevention that people wear masks, saying it is not applicable to Florida.
+DeSantis has dismissed the recommendation from the Centers for Disease Control and Prevention that people wear masks, questioning its legitimacy and saying it is not applicable to Florida.
 But Cooper cited numerous Florida laws and statutes — such as those covering health care in nursing homes, prisons and elsewhere — that direct decision-makers to give great weight to CDC guidelines.

-On Thursday, the governor said that if the judge ruled against him, the state would appeal.
-His office did not immediately respond Friday to an email seeking comment.
+Cooper said the state's medical experts who testified during the trial that masking is ineffective in preventing COVID-19's spread are in a distinct minority among doctors and scientists.
+He also said that while DeSantis frequently states that a Brown University study concluded masks are ineffective, the study's authors wrote that no such conclusion should be drawn.

+“I don't say that the governor has time enough to read a report that thick, but his advisers do ... and that statement is incorrect,” Cooper said.

 The highly contagious delta variant led to an acceleration in cases around Florida and record high hospitalizations just as schools prepared to reopen classrooms this month.
 By mid-August, more than 21,000 new cases were being added per day, compared with about 8,500 a month earlier.
 Over the past week, new cases and hospitalizations have leveled off.
 There were 16,550 people hospitalized on Thursday, down from a record of above 17,000 last week — but still almost nine times the 1,800 who were hospitalized in June.